 The current pastor of St. Leo’s is Father Vincent Dang.

-Rev. Thomas J. O’Malley, Pastor Emeritus.
-Father O’Malley was appointed pastor of St. Leo’s on September 5, 1989.
+Rev. Thomas J. O’Malley (deceased) was appointed pastor of St. Leo’s on September 5, 1989.
 He pursued his studies of the priesthood at the University of Scranton and St. Mary’s Seminary and University in Baltimore, Maryland.
 Father O’Malley received a B.A. in Philosophy, Bachelor of Sacred Theology and M. Div. while attending St. Mary’s.
 He also obtained an M.S. in Religious Education and an M.A. in counseling from Marywood College in Scranton.
 He then pursued advanced studies in Educational Administration.